Saturday, June 8, 2024

 2024 and a New Chapter

 We were gathered around a table in the bar of The Clyde, on a warm Carlton afternoon.
 It was the typical Friday gathering of friends: retired philosophers, some of whom had taught me, and some of whom I had taught alongside.
 However, we had a lot in common beside philosophy: we were ex-seminarians (or an ex-monk in my case), we were all from working-class families in rural north-western Victoria, and we all loved motorcycles.
 You have already met Peter Drum on this blog, posing astride his Kawasaki W650...perchance outside The Clyde.
 He was there.
-This is me with his Model A on a very "drenched" New Year's Eve:
+This is me with his Model A on a very, very "drenched" New Year's Eve:

 It has been almost a decade since my last post.
 Naturally much has happened.
 I will be brief, but will tell you the story in its relevant essentials.
 From touring 40,000km a year for a decade, heading out every weekend no matter the weather, I had begun to slow down.
 One morning, commuting through Melbourne, I crashed my W650 in the wet.
 I was taken to the hospital with severe pain in my neck but was ultimately fine, if very sore for a couple of months.
 I was also quite shaken by the hours of lying in a ward with questions about my injuries unanswered.
 Despite the shop repairs, the bike never felt the same.
 I sold it to a friend.
 That left me with the Royal Enfield, and I continued my trips around Victoria and Tasmania:

 During this time I developed also a strong interest in cycling, riding daily plus taking some long trips, for example from Lancefield to Maldon via those same steep hills on which I loved to motorcycle.
-Plus I deepened my interest in electric bicycles, which had begun years before when we still used car batteries, and when lycra cyclists would lose their temper at our existence.
+I deepened also my interest in electric bicycles, which had begun years before when we still used car batteries, and when lycra cyclists would lose their temper at our existence.
 Now I had lithium-ion, which could go so far (I always pedal my electric bikes).
 Below is an English-made Pashley with a 250w mid-drive motor that I fitted.
 This photo was taken on a trip to Warburton:

-Here's a photo from a ride that began at Castlemaine, across to almost the border with South Australia, and then up to NSW:
+Here's a photo from a ride that began at Castlemaine, across to the border with South Australia, and then up to NSW:

 I was still playing about with bikes, including borrowing and riding various machines from friends:

 In my work, where I draw on philosophy to help people with hardship and flourishing, I have seen many clients with chronic pain, and the emotional misery and despair which they confess to me in all its dreaded dimensions, sometimes week in and out, has changed the way I feel about risks.
-I dont want to experience that.
+I don't want to experience that.
 So, motorcycling became something "I used to do."
 A risk that was a great passion at a certain time in my life, and for which I was lucky to walk away mostly without injury.

 And so I have not ridden for five years.